ralna/GALAHAD/doc/Julia/rst-dir/bllsb_functions.rst

         *
                 - Ao_row

                 - is a one-dimensional array of size Ao_ne and type Int32 that holds the row indices of $A_o$ in the sparse co-ordinate and sparse column-wise storage schemes.
-It need not be set for any of the other schemes, and in this case can be NULL.
+It need not be set for any of the other schemes, and in this case can be C_NULL.

         *
                 - Ao_col

                 - is a one-dimensional array of size Ao_ne and type Int32 that holds the column indices of $A_o$ in the sparse co-ordinate and the sparse row-wise storage schemes.
-It need not be set for any of the other schemes, and in this case can be NULL.
+It need not be set for any of the other schemes, and in this case can be C_NULL.

         *
                 - Ao_ptr_ne